pekkaalenius/MyCruise/README.md

 The mcxFile.py contain MCXfile and MKXfile classes that can read and parse respective files.
 usage: acruise = MCXfile(filename)

-The only useful method of the MCXfile and MKXfile classes at the moment is leaflethtml, which makes a versatile Leaflet map (html-file) that can be opened with a browser and shows the route of the cruise with stations and some information on the stations.
+At the moment the useful methods of the MCXfile and MKXfile classes are related to plotting maps.
+The most versatile option is to plot a Leaflet map (html-file) that can be opened with a browser.
+It shows the route of the cruise with stations and some information on the stations.

 The Python script mcx_to_leaflet.py makes maps from mcx or mkx file(s).
 usage: